Entertainment News Roundup: Classic sitcom 'Seinfeld' will head to Netflix in 2021 | Devdiscourse

 Korea brought the world K-Pop.
 India, the music of Bollywood.
 Could the chaotic, fast-growing region of Southeast Asia be a new hotbed for hip hop?
 Vivendi's Universal Music Group (UMG) is hoping so.

-HBO Max, the upcoming streaming service from AT&T Inc's WarnerMedia, has got the U.S. streaming rights to all 12 seasons of comedy hit "The Big Bang Theory."
-All 279 episodes will be available on HBO Max when it launches in spring of 2020, WarnerMedia said in a statement.
+HBO Max, the upcoming streaming service from AT&T Inc's WarnerMedia, has secured exclusive five-year streaming rights in the United States to all 12 seasons of comedy hit "The Big Bang Theory".
+Ranked as the No. 1 comedy on U.S. television for the past seven years, the show has garnered an audience of some 20 million people.

 Cars front man Ric Ocasek died while recovering from surgery: family